I’m honoured and deeply humbled to have won, alongside Madeline Whetung, the Canadian Historical Association Best Article In Indigenous History Prize.

 The week is filled with posts on textiles, learning with material culture, family connections to making, and cultural meaning attached to objects.
 Go check it out.

 A huge thank you to all the contributors and folks who made this week come together.
 You are awesome.

-Active History is organizing a 2019 theme week around museums and museums practice.
-Modeled after the 2017 Archives Theme Week this series aims to expand the conversation between historians and museum professionals while highlighting the unique work undertaken in museums.
+Active History is organizing a 2020 theme week around material culture.
+Modeled after the 2019 Museum Theme Week (http://activehistory.ca/museum-theme-week/) this series aims to expand the conversation about material culture and highlight the work of those studying the materiality of the past.

 Blog posts are welcomed on a range of topics including (but not limited to):